orchetect/MIDIKit/Sources/MIDIKitIO/MIDIKitIO.docc/MIDI-Show-Control.md

 ## Constructing Events

-For details on how to construct System Exclusive messages, see <doc:MIDIEvent-System-Exclusive>.
+For details on how to construct System Exclusive messages, see <doc://MIDIKitIO/MIDIKitCore/MIDIEvent-System-Exclusive>.

 ## See Also